yokawasa/azure-functions-python-samples/v2functions/http-trigger-onnx-model/readme.md

 numpy==1.18.1
 ```

+Make sure you have these in your `requirements.txt` at the root of your function app.

 ## Configuration
 As specified in `functions.json`, this function is triggered by an HTTP request.
 It expects a POST request with raw image bytes (JPEG/PNG/whatever the Pillow library can open).
 Output is an HTTP response with the resulting style transferred image (JPEG encoded).